Homotopical algebra for Lie algebroids: Applications

-The space of lifts therefore has $n$-simplices given by maps $C_*(\Delta[n])\rt \ol{C}{}^*(\mf{g}, E[1])$.
-This means precisely that it is the infinite loop space associated to $\ol{C}{}^*(\mf{g}, E[1])$. \end{proof} \begin{example} The reduced cohomology of $\mf{g}$ with values in ts canonical representation can be identified with homotopy classes of maps of $L_\infty$-algebroids
+The last equivalence uses that $T_A$ is the \emph{terminal} $L_\infty$-algebroid.
+We conclude that the reduced cohomology of $\mf{g}$ with values in its canonical representation can be identified with homotopy classes of maps of $L_\infty$-algebroids